Watta Satta – Marriage Barter and Why It Needs to Be Abolished

 Watta satta means exchanging brides where a pair of brother and sister marries another pair of brother and sister.
 In most cases, it happens because people are unwilling to marry their children outside of their tribe or caste.
 While on one hand this can cause hereditary diseases, on the other hand it has grotesque moral repurcussions.

-When watta satta is practiced and promoted in a society, morality is put at stake.
+Practicing and promoting watta satta in a society, puts its morality at stake.
 Not only does it strip people of their right to choose their spouse, the marriage barter system introduces an eternal threat in the lives of both parties.

 If you treat our daughter roughly, don’t think yours will stay safe either.

 This is the basic issue of a watta satta marriage that hangs over the heads of both families whilst tying the knot.
-This is an unspeakable vow between them, which not only gets broken but hideously shattered more often than not.
+This is an unspeakable vow between them, which can easily break and shatter families more often than not.
 The fact is that marriage is not easy, watta satta or otherwise.
 A little argument and fights break out naturally in every marriage.
 Unfortunately, when humans lose their temper they end up doing stupid things.
 Therefore, in the bride exchanging marriages, one mistake in one household automatically disrupts the peace in the other.
 Many times, this results in divorces and if not that violence and domestic abuse are extremely common.

 What is more infuriating to this ridiculous marriage making method is that it is always the women who suffer.